Snapchat/djinni/README.md

 - Similarly you can also use CLion if you wish to edit the C++ code
     - You can set up any of the cc_* targets after importing the workspace.

-You can also use `bazel build //src:djinni` and `bazel run //src:djinni` to verify the build and binary from the command line.
+You can also use `bazelisk build //src:djinni` and `bazelisk run //src:djinni` to verify the build and binary from the command line.

 ## Modifications